Gianni Infantino: Women's rights

-Migrant workers in the 2022 World Cup
+2022 FIFA World Cup in Qatar

 With the holding of the World Cup in Qatar, the issue of migrant workers' rights attracted attention.
 Qatar has been accused of unpaid wages, imposing excessive working hours, illegal recruitment, and the deaths of workers who helped build Qatar stadiums.
 When questioned about abuses suffered by migrant workers involved in preparations for the 2022 FIFA World Cup in Qatar, Infantino said that migrant workers were given work and pay and were proud to contribute to constructing the stadiums.
 The tournament has been condemned by human rights group Amnesty International, who have alleged that workers were subject to forced labor.

-On 19th November 2022, due to backlash against the way migrant workers were treated while making stadiums for the 2022 Fifa World Cup, he declared he felt Qatari, Arab, African, gay, disabled and like a migrant worker.
+On 19 November 2022, with the World Cup soon to begin, he declared that he felt Qatari, Arab, African, gay, disabled and like a migrant worker.

-On November 19, 2022, just before the start of the World Cup, Infantino charged Western countries with "hypocrisy" for criticizing Qatar on moral grounds.
-He told reporters during an hour-long monologue, "What we Europeans have been doing for the last 3,000 years, we should be apologizing for the next 3,000 years before starting to give moral lessons."
+Infantino also charged Western countries with "hypocrisy" for criticizing Qatar on moral grounds.
+In an hour-long monologue, he told reporters: "What we Europeans have been doing for the last 3,000 years, we should be apologizing for the next 3,000 years before starting to give moral lessons."

-Infantino also used the speech to accuse Western companies operating in Qatar of hypocrisy for profiting while not discussing the rights of migrant workers with Qatari authorities.
+Infantino also used the speech to accuse Western companies operating in Qatar of hypocrisy for profiting from doing business in the country without discussing the rights of migrant workers with Qatari authorities.
 Norwegian national team coach Ståle Solbakken responded to Infantino's outburst by saying that Infantino is not fit to teach anyone about morals and ethics, and that Infantino is neither a great sports leader nor a great historian.